londelec/leandcxmlman/source/sections/hmiCfg/hmiMain.rst

      :val:      Max 100 chars
      :desc:     XML configuration file name and path.
 		This file contains webscada settings and is used by 'lehmi' binary.
-		File path may be omitted if XML file is stored in the default directory (/home/leandc/app) :inlineimportant:`Attribute is case sensitive, observe case of the path and file name when specifying.`
+		File path may be omitted if XML file is stored in the default directory (|leandcapp|) :inlineimportant:`Attribute is case sensitive, observe case of the path and file name when specifying.`

 .. include-file:: sections/Include/Name_wodef.rstinc ""